OS2G/constitution/constitution.md

     A. President

-    The President shall preside over all RSO and Executive Committee meetings and consult regularly with the faculty advisor.
+    The President shall preside over all General and Executive Committee meetings and consult regularly with the faculty advisor.

     B. Vice-President